-- From the Calibration menu, press the 2 key to access Enter/change Calibration screen.
-PAGE 1 OF 8 of the Select Grain To Enter/ Change menu will be displayed.
-The remaining pages are accessed by pressing the Next Page and Previous Page keys. - 2.
+- From the Calibration menu, select the 2 key to access Enter/change Calibration screen.
+PAGE 1 OF 8 of the Select Grain To Enter/ Change menu will display.
+The remaining pages are accessed by selecting the Next Page and Previous Page keys. - 2.
 Select the grain to be altered or locate an empty position to enter a new calibration.
 Select the appropriate key corresponding to the listing. - 3.
 Determine whether the selected grain is located in the first 40 or the last 24.
-If the selection is on one of the first five grain pages (5 x 8 = 40), changing the calibration is restricted to authorized personnel only.
-A screen will be displayed stating TO PROCEED, UNSEAL ACCESS PORT ON REAR PANEL AND DEPRESS WHITE PUSHBUTTON.
+If the selection is on one of the first five grain pages (5 x 8 = 40) changing the calibration is restricted to authorized personnel only.
+A screen will display stating TO PROCEED, UNSEAL ACCESS PORT ON REAR PANEL AND DEPRESS WHITE PUSHBUTTON.

-IMPORTANT: Do not perform this action unless you are authorized (proceed to Step 4).
+IMPORTANT: Do not perform this action unless you are authorized (proceed to step 4).

-If the grain selection is on pages 6, 7 or 8, a message displays ENTER ACCESS CODE.
+If the grain selection is on pages 6, 7 or 8, a message will display stating UNOFFICIAL CALIBRATION.
 These calibrations may be altered after responding to the request to ENTER ACCESS CODE.
-Entering the access code and then pressing the Enter key allows the user to proceed.
+Entering the access code and then selecting the Enter key will allow the user to proceed.